 In connection with the aforementioned agreement, the Company granted 50,000 stock options with contingent vesting clauses to purchase the Company's common stock at an exercise price of \$3.25.
 Vesting for 20,000 of these options was contingent upon an NDA submission for the product candidate and FDA acceptance of the submission for review on or before a target date of July 30, 2003.
 If the NDA submission were to occur three months after the target date, 12,000 options would vest.
-If the submission for the product occurred between three and six months after this target, 5,000 options would vest.
+If the submission for the product occurred between three and six months after the target, 5,000 options would vest.
 None of the 20,000 options vested since the milestone was not met within six months subsequent to the target date.
-The third party will have the ability to vest in 30,000 options if FDA approval occurs within 13 months after the NDA is accepted for review.
-If approval occurs within 14 and 15 months after acceptance for review, the third party will vest in 15,000 options.
-If approval occurs between 15 and 18 months after acceptance, the third party will vest in 7,500 options.
+The third party will have the ability to vest in 30,000 options.
+If approval occurs within 13 months after the NDA is acceptance, the third party will vest in 7,500 options.
 No options will vest after 18 months.
 As of December 31, 2006, the NDA submission for the product candidate has not been submitted to the FDA for review.
 Because vesting for these options is contingent on events, which may or may not occur in the future, and which have not occurred as of December 31, 2006, the expense for these options has not been accounted for in the accompanying consolidated financial statements.

 The Company outsources certain sales force activities through an agreement with a third party.
 Under the terms of the original two-year agreement, the third party would bill the Company for services performed regardless of whether or not the services led to the generation and collection of co-promotion fees.
 However, the agreement provided for deferral of payment for certain amounts during the initial 12 months of the program, which ended in November 2002.
 Beginning in the 13th month (December 2002), the cumulative deferred amounts became due no later than the 24th month of the program (November 2003), payable in monthly installments of principal and interest.
-However, the Company amended the agreement in April 2003 to extend the due date of such deferred amounts to January 31, 2004.
-In February 2004, the Company amended the agreement to extend the due date of such deferred amounts to June 30, 2004, at which time the full amount deferred was due.
+However, the Company amended the agreement in April 2003 to extend the due date of such deferred amounts to June 30, 2004, at which time the full amount deferred was due.
 In 2005, the Company agreed to make equal monthly payments to pay off the balance owed.
 The amounts due under this agreement at December 31, 2005 and 2006 were \$329,169 and \$0, respectively.
 Total fees billed by the third party under this and similar agreements, including various amendments, and expensed by the Company totaled approximately \$2,960,000, \$3,082,000, and \$3,393,000 in 2004, 2005, and 2006, respectively.